 '''

-f t_1 \dots t_n = if b_1 then e_1 else \vdots if b_k then e_k else undefined
+f t_1 \dots t_n = if b_1 then e_1 else \vdots if b_k then e_k else failed

 '''

-(where undefined is some non-reducible function).
+(where failed is a non-reducible function defined in the prelude).
 To write rules with several Boolean guards more nicely, there is a Boolean function otherwise which is predefined as True.
 For instance, the factorial function can be declared as follows: